Deep-sea mining: beyond the headlines

 When research clarifies what the impacts will actually be - and how they compare with other forms of mining - perhaps we'll see a different picture than the one we imagine.

-And when a spokesperson in a media interview states that deep-sea mining would certainly be catastrophic: journalists, please ask them to provide the peer-reviewed research paper, based on observational data, that contains the evidence for that statement.
+So if a spokesperson in a media interview says that deep-sea nodule mining would certainly be catastrophic (i.e. causing species extinctions or disrupting the carbon cycle on a global scale): journalists, please ask them to provide the peer-reviewed research paper, based on observational data, that contains the evidence for that statement.
 Because if that evidence already existed, we wouldn't need a moratorium to enable further research.

 Thank you for reading if you made it this far!